rostools/cog-flow-intro/commits.md

 If you use VS Code, see their posts [Introduction to Git in VS Code](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git) and [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview).

+If you want to follow the Conventional Commits convention, the VS Code extension *Conventional Commits* eases the process.
+To see how this extension works in VS Code, go to [this video](https://www.youtube.com/watch?v=lwGcnDgwmFc).

 ### Using the command line

 GitHub's [Git Guides](https://github.com/git-guides/git-commit) go through the different steps of committing using the command line.